arangodb/docs-hugo/site/content/3.11/develop/http-api/graphs/named-graphs.md

         Adds an additional edge definition to the graph.

         This edge definition has to contain a `collection` and an array of each `from` and `to` vertex collections.
 An edge definition can only be added if this definition is either not used in any other graph, or it is used with exactly the same definition.
-It is not possible to store a definition "e" from "v1" to "v2" in the one graph, and "e" from "v2" to "v1" in the other graph.
+For example, it is not possible to store a definition "e" from "v1" to "v2" in one graph, and "e" from "v2" to "v1" in another graph, but both can have "e" from "v1" to "v2".

         Additionally, collection creation options can be set.
       parameters: